-- 7. Every athlete shall be provided with two bibs, which during the competition, shall be worn visibly on the breast and back, except in the Jumping Events, where one bib may be worn on the breast or back only.
-Either the athletes' names or other suitable identification will be allowed instead of numbers on any or all of the bibs.
-If numbers are used, they shall correspond with the number allocated to the athlete on the start list or in the programme.
-If track suits are worn during the competition, bibs shall be worn on the track suit in a similar manner. - Note (i): One of the bibs shall be visibly displayed on the back of the racing chair and the throwing frame and on the side of the RaceRunning Frame. - Note (ii): Athletes must not wear any bibs on their leg instead of on their breast or back. - 8.
-These bibs must be worn as issued and may not be cut, folded or obscured in any way.
-In long distance events, the bibs may be perforated to assist the circulation of air, but the perforation must not be made on any of the lettering or numerals that appear on them. - 9.
-Where Photo Finish System is in operation, the LOC may require athletes to wear additional number identification of an adhesive type on the side of their shorts. - Note: For athletes competing in all individual and team track and road wheelchair races, these additional number identifications shall be worn on the helmet. - 10.
+- 6.7.2 One of the bibs shall be visibly displayed on the back of the racing chair and the throwing frame and on the side of the RaceRunning Frame in accordance with the bib allocation table above. - 6.7.3 Athletes must not wear any bibs on their leg instead of on their breast or back. - 6.7.4 These bibs must be worn as issued and may not be cut, folded or obscured in any way.
+In long distance events, the bibs may be perforated to assist the circulation of air, but the perforation must not be made on any of the lettering or numerals that appear on them. - 6.7.5 Where a Photo Finish System is in operation, the LOC may require athletes to wear additional number identification of an adhesive type on the side of their shorts or lower body as determined by Call Room or other Technical Officials. - For athletes competing in all individual and team track and road wheelchair and RaceRunning races, these additional number identifications shall be worn on the helmet. - 6.7.6.
 No athlete shall be allowed to take part in any competition without displaying the appropriate bib(s) and/or identification.